Anchorsify/Anchorsify.github.io/_summons/Bird.md

 The raven can act competently without guidance from its summoner.
 None of its actions require AP to perform, and when given general instructions ("scout the area", "see if you can find any clues") it will do so to the best of its ability.

 **Flight**
 By default, the raven is airborne; it may land or take off as a Speed 10 action.
-When airborne, it cannot be targeted by any attacks with a range of less than 100 yards.
-After descending to Steal (see below) an item, it is effectively 0 yards from the ground; it regains 3 yards of altitude every IC.
-Melee attacks can reach it only if the attacker can move (i.e. jump) far enough to reach the raven as part of their attack.
+When airborne, its altitude automatically increases by 3 yards every IC, to a maximum of 100 yards.
+It cannot be targeted by any attacks with a range of less than its altitude.
+Melee attacks can reach it only if the attacker can move far enough to reach the owl as part of their attack (by jumping!).
+After descending to Steal (see below) an item, it is effectively 0 yards from the ground, and will then regain altitude accordingly.

 **Might of the Meek**
 Raven's are surprisingly intelligent and, though they do not speak, are more than capable of learning from their summoner to improve their own abilities based off of their time spent working alongside them.
 Whenever you summon a Raven, subtract the minimum XP required to summon it (1600 XP) from your Earned XP: that is the X value to determine what bonuses, if any, it gets from the following modifiers.
 X has a maximum of 3400.
  + ( X/50 ) * 10 to Vitality
  + ( X/200 ) to Accuracy, Defensive rolls, Skill rolls, and Genjutsu rolls
  + ( X/50 ) * 0.1 to Damage Bonuses
- + ( X/100 ) * 0.1 to Movement Speed
+ + ( X/200 ) * 0.1 to Movement Speed

 In all cases, you round down.
 The bonus to skill rolls only applies to skills the summon has listed.